ZhuinZ/ToolTrims/README.md

 This repository is an issue tracker for Tool Trims and also contains its translations.
 You can download the full data pack on [Modrinth](https://modrinth.com/datapack/tool-trims) either as a data and resource pack combo or as a jar for modloaders.

-To report a bug, simply go to the Issues tab and click New issue.
-Make sure to include the version of Tool Trims and Minecraft you're using in the description of your issue.
+To report a bug, simply go to the `Issues` tab and click `New issue`.
+Make sure to mention the version of Tool Trims and Minecraft you're using.

 ## Translation Credits
 - BlueSheep (Japanese)